top-header-bg-left

 Security companies make use of the sample feeds to ensure their solutions remain current, particularly the feeds coming from CERTs and other smaller research bodies.

-Academics researching or analyzing trends in the anti-malware industry can also use the RTTL as a rich data source.
+Academics researching or analyzing trends in the anti-malware industry can also apply to use the RTTL as a rich data source.